mjordanic/CV_editor/README.md

 3. **Company research**: `SearchAgent` builds a Tavily query, summarizes results with an LLM, and determines remote-work support.
 4. **Routing decision**: `RouterAgent` considers chat history, existing outputs, and user feedback to pick the next node.
 5. **Generation**:
-   - `CVWriterAgent` creates or updates a CV.
+   - `CVWriterAgent` creates or updates a CV using the selected LLM.
    - `CoverLetterWriterAgent` creates or updates a cover letter (often leveraging the freshly generated CV).
 6. **User feedback loop**: If the router needs clarification, `UserInputAgent` interrupts the graph so you can provide instructions, which are then fed back into the next generation step.